 Narrow your deployments by name, ID, or choose from several other filters.
 To customize your view, use a combination of filters, or change the format from a grid to a list.

-- Under Applications, click the Kibana Launch link and wait for Kibana to open.
+Under Applications, select the Kibana Launch link and wait for Kibana to open.

-elasticsuperuser to try it out.
+elasticsuperuser.
 The password was provided when you created your cluster or can be reset.
+Or you can also log in with any users you created in Kibana already.

 In production systems, you might need to control what Elasticsearch data users can access through Kibana, so you need create credentials that can be used to access the necessary Elasticsearch resources.
 This means granting read access to the necessary indexes, as well as access to update the